NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 			- what is a simple molecular structure?
 				- contains only a few atoms held together by covalent bonds. ie CO2
 				- there exists weaker intermolecular forces between atoms.
-1. Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
+3. Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
-	- a
+	- two oppositely charged species leads to an electrostatic attraction as the metal loses electrons to become a positive ion, and the non-metal gain the electrons lost by the metal to become a negative ion.
-2. Use the periodic table to establish the type of bonding present in elements and compounds.
+4. Use the periodic table to establish the type of bonding present in elements and compounds.
-3. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
+5. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
 ### Ionic Bonding
 45. Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 	- ion is an atom or a group of atoms that has are electrically charged.